The surprising city wildlife across the USA

 Hummingbirds in Denver, Colorado

-From late April onward, Denver is a hub for Hummingbirds, with 11 species returning to the city having wintered in Mexico and Central America.
-Commonly-spotted species are the broad-tailed, rufous and black-chinned hummingbirds and all can be seen when walking around the city.
+From late April onwards, Denver is a hub for hummingbirds, with 11 species returning to the city having wintered in Mexico and Central America.
+Commonly spotted species are the broad-tailed, rufous and black-chinned hummingbirds, and all can be seen when walking around the city.

 Monarch butterflies in Pismo Beach, California